Sally McKay: Curating

 McKay has curated a number of exhibitions in Ontario and Canada more broadly.
 In 2008, McKay curated “Quantal Strife”, an exhibition of three Ontario artists originally hosted at the Doris McArthur Gallery in Toronto but which ultimately toured across Canada including to Victoria.
-The exhibition was described by the Times Colonist as an ‘eloquent example of contemporary art practice” and The Globe and Mail described McKay's curation of “Quantal Strife” as “charming, lucid, and very smart” whilst The Toronto Star described the exhibition as “flat out brilliant”.
+The exhibition was described by the Times Colonist as an ‘eloquent example of contemporary art practice" and The Globe and Mail described McKay's curation of "Quantal Strife" as "charming, lucid, and very smart" whilst The Toronto Star described the exhibition as "flat out brilliant".
 McKay has also held a three-week curatorial residency at Open Space in Victoria.

 McKay also worked as a curator at the Kitchener-Waterloo Art Gallery's 3rd Biennial in 2007.
-McKay curated an exhibition entitled “Woodlot” which featured art from 14 separate artists from the Waterloo area, working in a variety of media.
-According to McKay “Woodlot” explores “cultivated landscapes” as a theme and interrogates mankind's relationship and mastery over nature.
+McKay curated an exhibition entitled "Woodlot" which featured art from 14 separate artists from the Waterloo area, working in a variety of media.
+According to McKay "Woodlot" explores "cultivated landscapes" as a theme and interrogates mankind's relationship and mastery over nature.

-Honours and Achievements
+Honours and achievements

 In 2013 McKay was awarded the Joyce and Fred Zeman's Scholarship by York University.
 This annual scholarship is awarded to graduate students recommended by their graduate programme director for academic excellence.
-McKay was awarded the SSHRC Joseph-Armand Bombardier Canadian Graduate Scholarship, which secured $35,000 worth of funding each year from 2010-2012.
+McKay was awarded the SSHRC Joseph-Armand Bombardier Canadian Graduate Scholarship, which secured $35,000 worth of funding each year from 2010 to 2012.
 This scholarship is awarded by the Government of Canada.
-McKay was also awarded the Ontario Association of Art Galleries' Art Writing Award in 2011 for her essay “Nature in the Network”.
-McKay's essay, on the Canadian artist collective, was published in the catalogue which accompanied the Art Gallery of York University's 2011 exhibition “Donkey@Ninja@Witch”.
+McKay was also awarded the Ontario Association of Art Galleries' Art Writing Award in 2011 for her essay "Nature in the Network".
+McKay's essay, on the Canadian artist collective, was published in the catalogue which accompanied the Art Gallery of York University's 2011 exhibition "Donkey@Ninja@Witch".